 For some time know I have been thinking about the concept of ‘slow living’.
 It’s what us folks at Pipers Farm talk about on a daily basis.
 You see, we are all about living ‘the good life’.

-If you have checked out our Instagram feed recently, you will see that the slow food movement has become somewhat of an obsession, something that has drastically altered the culture of our team here; for the better, and something we believe should be whole-heartedly embraced by all!
+If you have checked out our Instagram feed recently, you will see that the slow food movement has become somewhat of an obsession, something that has drastically altered the culture of our team here; for the better, and something we believe should be wholeheartedly embraced by all!

-The modern world has given us so many tools than enable us to rush through our day to day lives that sometimes we forget to just slow down a little, enjoy our experiences, and be mindful of what we do.
+The modern world has given us so many tools that enable us to rush through our day to day lives that sometimes we forget to just slow down a little, enjoy our experiences, and be mindful of what we do.

+It was a Michael Pollan documentary that really hit home with me when he explained that, as a collective, people are spending more and more time watching cookery programs, yet less and less time actually in their kitchens cooking.
+The convenience of ready meals and the pressures on people to cram as many tasks into a single day as possible has altered the way we think about meal times.
 With many of us feeling the pressure of balancing work and a busy social life, raising a family and creating the perfect home, our lives have become overly hectic and emotionally out of kilter.
 Each ‘fast’ aspect of our life is, in our mind, needing to be done fast in order to fit even more in.
 Leaving no time to step back and really connect with life and absorb and enjoy what is going on around us.